 What is Eventtia?

-Eventtia is a cloud-based event management technology that makes planning and managing online events easy.
+Eventtia is a cloud-based event management software that makes planning and managing online events easy.
 With intelligent user interfaces and straightforward planning tools, Eventtia's event software makes it easier to manage events with an all-in-one tool that covers each part of the event lifecycle.
 By giving marketers and companies more control of their online events, Eventtia helps them to promote their brand, interact with leads, and strengthen their community.

 - Use website builders and email campaigns to communicate with your ideal audience.